-The Wales Act 2014 amended the Government of Wales Act 2006 to give the National Assembly for Wales (the Assembly) the power to set Welsh rates of income tax that will apply to the non-savings non-dividend income of Welsh taxpayers from the 2019-20 tax year onwards.
-From April 2019, the United Kingdom (UK) basic, higher and additional income tax rates will be reduced by 10 percentage points and the Assembly will use its powers to determine the Welsh rates that will replace them.
-For 2019‑20, the Welsh Government has proposed rates equal to the reduction in the UK rates: 10 percentage points.
+The Wales Act 2014 amended the Government of Wales Act 2006 to give the Welsh Parliament the power to set the Welsh rates of income tax that will apply to the non-savings, non-dividend income of Welsh taxpayers from the 2019-20 tax year onwards.

 Content and scope of the report

 The NAO has statutory responsibilities for auditing HMRC’s collection of Welsh income tax.
 This is the third report prepared under these responsibilities and covers: